cloudFPGA/cFSP/cFSPlib/python_api_client/docs/DebugApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **cf_manager_rest_api_get_flight_recorder_cluster**
-> cf_manager_rest_api_get_flight_recorder_cluster(username, password, cluster_id)
+> InlineResponse2002 cf_manager_rest_api_get_flight_recorder_cluster(username, password, cluster_id)

 Requests network runtime information of all instances

-Requests and returns the status information of the Network Routing Core of all instances in this cluster `Attention:` There may be a delay of a few seconds until the counters are updated after the packets were processed.
+Requests and returns the status information of the Network Routing Core of all instances in this cluster.
+The call returns two lists, that contain both the same content, just differently sorted (one ascending by instance id, one ascending by rank id).  `Attention:` There may be a delay of a few seconds until the counters are updated after the packets were processed.

 ### Example
 ```python